Plates may be applied in various modes according to the function required. These include:

 The use of a flexible template can facilitate plate contouring.

 Where locking screws are used, the bone-plate construct remains stable even if the plate is not in direct contact with the bone.
 Therefore, contouring does not to be so accurate.

 Anatomic plates are pre-contoured to fit the region they are designed for but beware that this is for an average patient, and they may still need to be adjusted to fit individual patients.

 A protection plate neutralizes bending and rotational forces to protect a lag screw fixation.

 This is equally true of plates with locking or non-locking screws.

 Reduce the fracture and fix the fracture with one or more lag screws.

-Depending of the plate design, bone quality, implant availably, and surgeon's preference, fixed angle locking head screws, variable angle locking head screws or non-locking screws may be inserted.
+Depending on the plate design, bone quality, implant availability, and surgeon’s preference, fixed angle locking head screws, variable angle locking head screws, or non-locking screws may be inserted.